 Per CMS requirements, the QS is placed on the NYSDOH's website for 30 days prior to the QS being finalized to provide accountability, transparency, and garner support and guidance from consumers, professionals, advocates, and policy makers.
 In addition, NYS consulted with Tribes in NYS in accordance with the NYSDOH Tribal Consultation policy.
-Public comments and NYSDOH responses are posted here:
+A summary of comments received during the comment period will be added to the final Strategy.